Welcome to our Website

 Welcome!
 We're glad you've chosen to visit us and hope you will find these pages useful and interesting.
 Our site map will give you a good idea of what you can find here.
 In the course of time, we will be adding new features, updating existing ones, and eliminating those you find least helpful - your suggestions are very welcome.

 Soli Deo Gloria is the writing and teaching ministry of Baruch Maoz for Israel.
 Baruch is engaged in writing original commentaries on the Bible, and theological and practical works in Hebrew.
 Some of his books are available in English.
-His Critique of the Messianic Movement, Come Let Us Reason Together: The Unity of Jews and Gentiles in the Church, has been published by P&R, and his Devotional Commentary, Malachi: A Prophet in Times of Distress, Colossians: The All-Sufficient Christ, Galatians: It is Finished by Founders Press.
+His Critique of the Messianic Movement, Come Let Us Reason Together: The Unity of Jews and Gentiles in the Church, has been published by P&R, and his Devotional Commentary, Malachi: A Prophet in Times of Distress, Colossians: The All-Sufficient Christ, Galatians: It is Finished; God in His Beautiful Greatness by Founders Press.
 Shepherd Press produced his Devotional Commentary Jonah: A Prophet on the Run.
 All are available from Barnes and Noble and Amazon.

 Baruch has written a series of commentaries in Hebrew on all of the Minor prophets (but -- so far- Zachariah) Matthew, and Romans.
 Galatians and Colossians.
 He has written devotional commentaries on Genesis - Judges, I Timothy - Jude., an Introduction to the Life and Epistles of Paul, an Introduction to Systematic Theology, and edited a modern translation of the Old Testament into spoken Hebrew.
 He is presently translating the New Testament into Modern Hebrew and engaged in other writing projects, including a book on how to understand the Bible, with an emphasis on the OT.
 His book on church life and structure is being prepared for the press.
 Meanwhile, he is engaged in translating and writing Bible study notes on the Bible.
 To date, Baruch is the only author writing Christian theological and exegetical literature n Hebrew.